JSON Formatter & Validator

 What's the difference between JSON and a JavaScript object?

-Can I format JSON with 4 spaces or tabs?
+How do I format JSON with 4-space or tab indentation?

 How do I minify JSON for production?